 The last day to add a course is listed in the Academic Calendar for the specific term and can be found on the Events Calendar website.
 The change in schedule fee is charged beginning the 8th class day for fall/spring, and 4th class day for summer session I, II, full.
-On the Change in Schedule form, mark 'university request' if you do not want the student to be assessd that fee.

 Students should be reminded that the days missed while not registered for the course are considered absences.